A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Vietnam – 10th January to 5th February

-Vietnam has a rich history, spectacular natural beauty and a diverse culture that felt very traditional everywhere we stayed.
-We travelled by bus, train and plane to cover the large distances between destinations on this part of our around-the-world itinerary.
+Vietnam has a rich history, spectacular natural beauty, and a diverse culture that felt very traditional everywhere we stayed.
+During this part of our gap year itinerary, we travelled by bus, train, and plane to cover the large distances between destinations.

-We started in Hanoi, where the traffic is possibly the craziest in the world, sailed through the magnificent Hay Long Bay, and cycled in Tam Coc, which was an excellent start to our journey through Vietnam.
+We started in Hanoi, where the traffic is possibly the craziest in the world.
+We then sailed through the magnificent Hay Long Bay and cycled in Tam Coc, which was an excellent start to our journey through Vietnam.

 We celebrated the Lunar New Year in Hué and explored the dark history of the Demilitarized Zone before experiencing Hoi An, an ancient city of canals and light.
 Delving into the economic heart of Vietnam, Ho Chi Minh City, we found a taste for many different Vietnamese foods and enjoyed the culture before flying to Singapore.